From equality to diversity -- bottom-up approach for hierarchy growth: Leaders without followers - individual promotions

 \section{Leaders without followers - individual promotions}

-So far, only collective promotions have been described, i.e. every promoted agent brought about promotion of its followers and the consecutive followers.
-How strongly this affects system behaviour is a question to be addressed below.
-To answer it we have performed numerical simulations and found analytical solution for a scenario when promoted agents do not have any followers, i.e. individual promotions are considered and $\mu=0$ thus $\kappa=0$ and $E_{tot}=0$.
-Then rate equations (\ref{N0td}) and (\ref{aaaa}) loose elements with $\kappa$ and we can find analytical solution for $N_0(t)$
+So far, only collective promotions have been considered, i.e. each promoted agent has caused the promotion of their followers and the subsequent followers.
+A question to be addressed below is how much this affects the system behaviour.
+To answer this, we performed numerical simulations and found an analytical solution for a scenario where promoted agents have no followers $\mu=0$ (i.e. individual promotions) and thus $\kappa=0$ and $E_{tot}=0$.
+The rate equations (\ref{N0td}) and (\ref{aaaa}) lose elements with $\kappa$ and we get

-When $t\rightarrow\infty$ the first term in Eq. \ref{N0tdm0} goes to zero and the stationary solution is only provided by the second element.
-It means that for individual promotions the occupation of levels is independent from the number of new followers.
-Similarly it is possible to get the formula for every next $N_h(t)$.
-The number of nodes at the ground level is higher in case of single promotions than it is for collective promotions (see Figs \ref{Fig:m2time} D) and \ref{Fig:N0}).
+For $t\rightarrow\infty$ the first term in Eq. (\ref{N0tdm0}) goes to zero and the stationary solution is only provided by the second term.
+Similarly it is possible to obtain the formula for $N_h(t)$.
+The number of nodes at the ground level is higher for individual promotions than for collective promotions (see Figs \ref{Fig:m2time} (d) and \ref{Fig:N0}).
 This effect confirms that collective promotions produce steeper hierarchical systems.